 Flora Salim is an Associate Professor at RMIT University, Melbourne, Australia.
-She leads the Context Recognition and Urban Intelligence (CRUISE) group, working on context and behaviour recognition, time-series and spatio-temporal data mining, and applied machine learning (and deep learning) for smart cities, smart buildings, and smart mobility, using IoT, sensor, and multimodal data.
+She leads the Context Recognition and Urban Intelligence (CRUISE) group.
+Her research interests include context and behaviour modelling, time-series and spatio-temporal data mining, and pattern recognition and machine learning for smart cities, smart buildings, and smart mobility, using IoT, sensor, and multimodal data.
 She is a Deputy Director of the RMIT Centre for Information Discovery and Data Analytics.
-She is a Humboldt Fellow, awarded by Alexander von Humboldt Foundation.
+She is a Humboldt Fellow (experienced researcher), awarded by Alexander von Humboldt Foundation, Germany, and a Humboldt-Bayer Fellow, awarded by Bayer Foundation, Germany.
 She is also a Victoria Fellow 2018, a highly-competitive merit-based award from the Victorian Government.

 She is an Editorial Board member (Area Editor) of Pervasive and Mobile Computing.
 She is an Associate Editor of the PACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), the journal publication of Ubicomp.